AnnaxGrace/refactorHomework/README.md

 In < div id="socialnetworking"> I updated the classes to say "sociallogo" (for instance "facebooklogo") so that the title and the class were not redundant

 I added a footer tag to the copyright

+I added a main tag to the content

+I added a header tag to the logo and head links